Marcelo Camacho

-Marcelo Ramiro Camacho, or simply Marcelo Camacho (born March 24, 1980 in Rio de Janeiro) is a Brazilian footballer Who plays for Madureira.
+Marcelo Ramiro Camacho, or simply Marcelo Camacho (born March 24, 1980, in Rio de Janeiro) is a Brazilian footballer who plays for Madureira.

 Career

 His previous clubs include Grêmio, Bangu, CFZ, Botafogo and Vitória of Brazil, Saudi clubs Al-Hilal, Al-Shabab and Al-Ahli, and Al-Arabi of Qatar.

-Camacho distinguished himself in Brazilian football in 2003, when operated in the Botafogo and helped the team climb back into the First Division Championship.
-In the penultimate game of the square end of the Series B, Camacho scored two goals in the victory of alvinegro by 3 to 1 on Marilia, the game that sealed the access of the club.
+Camacho distinguished himself in Brazilian football in 2003, when he operated in the Botafogo and helped the team climb back into the First Division Championship.
+In the penultimate game of the square end of the Series B, Camacho scored two goals in the victory of Alvinegro by 3 to 1 on Marilia, the game that sealed the access of the club.
 After a period ranging from the reserve team, was traded in 2005 for the Arab football.